kriten-io/kriten-docs/docs/user_guide/webhooks.md

 # Webhooks

-For seamless integrations and to facilitate event driven automation, Webhook capability was added into Kriten as of version 0.5.
+For seamless integrations and to facilitate event driven automation, Webhook receiver capability was added into Kriten as of version 0.5.
 This version supports webhook integration with Infrahub (https://opsmill.com), Netbox (https://netboxlabs.com).

 Kriten defines one-to-one mapping between a webhook and a kriten task.
 On successful webhook event, Kriten executes associated task and passes json body as json string via EXTRA_VARS environmental variable.